Prathapmurari/Final_Year_Project/README.md

 # Project
-This Project has Five Objectives:
+This Project has 6 Objectives:
 1) Remote access by a family member using GPS.
 2) Image to speech for visionless people to hear the content of the newspaper, books, and magazines.
 3) Recognition of Indian currency with fake currency detection.